Blueocean

 The Role of Telecom Systems in the 6G Era

-● Handle real-time decisions at massive scale
+• Make real-time decisions at massive scale

-● Support dynamic service creation
+• Support dynamic service creation

-● Enable flexible monetization models for new services
+• Enable flexible and innovative monetization models

 Looking Ahead

-The journey from 5G to 6G is not just about faster networks—it’s about redefining how humans, machines, and digital systems interact.
-With 6G expected to emerge in the next decade, the groundwork being laid today will shape the future of global communication.
-By embracing intelligence, automation, and innovation, we are moving toward a world where connectivity becomes invisible, intuitive, and deeply integrated into everyday life.
+The journey from 5G to 6G is not just about faster networks—it is about redefining how humans, machines, and digital systems interact.
+With 6G expected to emerge in the next decade, the foundations being built today will shape the future of global communication.

 Logesh Pandi